ch2ch3/github-profiles/README.md

 GitHub Profiles
 ===============
-This is a simple web page that displays information about a GitHub user when their username is entered.
+This is a simple web page that displays information about a GitHub user when their username is entered, using AJAX.

 Technologies used:
 - HTML5